The short answer

 - Expect refused meals, hiding, possible accidents

-- No clear personality yet — the dog you see this week is not who they are
+- No clear personality yet.
+The dog you see this week is not who they are

-- Stairs likely impossible, mirrors/vacuum genuinely terrifying
+- Stairs likely impossible.
+Mirrors and the vacuum are genuinely terrifying

-- Stay home as much as possible — book this week off if you can
+- Stay home as much as possible.
+Book this week off if you can

-First 6 Weeks — Routine settles
+First 6 Weeks: Routine settles

 - Basic cues (name, “outside”) start to form